NuiCpp/nui-documentation/docs/tutorials/components.md

 ```
 You obviously should manage your component lifetimes correctly though, but sometimes there are valid use cases where a component
 might get destroyed and you have to be able to detect it.

-## Final Words
-All in all, component design is entirely up to you.
-Nui does not enforce any way of writing them or is in any way opinionated.
-Just make sure that you dont run into issues with C++ object lifetimes.